 The panopticon models the workings of a society.

-The panopticon is more than a structure; it is a model for the workings of the dystopic police state.
+The panopticon is more than a structure; it is a model for the workings of the dystopian police state.
 Foucault describes the panopticon’s practicality, “Whenever one is dealing with a multiplicity of individuals on whom a task or a particular form of behaviour must be imposed, the panoptic schema may be used.
 It is – necessary modifications apart – applicable to all establishments whatsoever” (205).
 The panopticon and the police state are the ideal systems of control for three main reasons.
 Firstly, both control a “multiplicity of individuals.”
 In the panopticon, one guard watches hundreds of prisoners.
 In the police state, the powerful few watch the powerless many.
 Secondly, both impose “a particular form of behavior.”
 In the panopticon, this behavior is penitence and fear of observation.
 In the police state, this behavior is obedience to the government, its social norms, and its interests.
 Thirdly, both are systems of enforced inequality where prisoner and citizen are watched with neither their approval nor their knowledge.
 In both systems, control is simultaneously anywhere and nowhere.
 Anywhere: the state is all knowing.
-Nowhere: its power is implacable.
+Nowhere: its power is implacable and diffused across institutions.
 In this way, the power of the panopticon translates into the power of the police state.
 Though specific methods may vary from panopticon to police state, their objectives are the same: to centralize power, to manipulate the citizen, and to ensure order.

 Panopticon and police state are tools for psychological control.

 Even in its manifestation as police state, the panopticon is more than a political or social structure; it is a psychological tool.
 Foucault describes the panopticon as an independent microcosm,